 - Listen carefully while the proctor reads the instructions.
 Ask questions before the examination begins if you do not understand the instructions given.

 - Be especially careful about marking your answer sheet.
-Make sure to correctly fill in your selected bubble on the test grid.
-Exams are machine graded and to ensure an accurate score, bubbles must be filled out as shown on the example on your test grid.
+Be sure to correctly fill in your selected bubble on the test grid.
+Exams are machine graded.
+To ensure an accurate score, bubbles must be filled out as shown on the example on your test grid.

 - Scan the entire test when you are instructed to begin.
 Answer the easiest, shortest questions first – this gives you the experience of succeeding and stimulates associations.

 - Remember to pace yourself.
-You have an average of 2 minutes and 15 seconds to answer each question.
 Stay relaxed and do not panic.
 You will be able to finish.

 - Answer every question.
 If you do not know the right answer, eliminate as many wrong answers as possible, then select among the remaining answers.
 If you don't have a clue – guess.
 A guess is better than a blank response.